Rfam/rfam-docs/docs/source/searching-rfam.rst

-Text search is powered by the `EBI search <http://www.ebi.ac.uk/ebisearch/overview.ebi>`_ which supports a `REST API <http://www.ebi.ac.uk/ebisearch/documentation.ebi>`_ that can be used to access the Rfam data programmatically in addition to the :ref:`Rfam API`.
+Text search is powered by the `EBI search <http://www.ebi.ac.uk/ebisearch/overview.ebi>`_ which supports a `REST API <http://www.ebi.ac.uk/ebisearch/documentation.ebi>`_ that can be used to access the Rfam data programmatically in addition to the :ref:`api:Rfam API`.

 Here is an example query that retrieves riboswitch families as well as their descriptions and the number of sequences in seed alignments: